avblocks/avblocks-wiki-net/_sources/avblocks-for-net/getting-started-windows/developing-with-vscode.md

 ## Run the application

-1. Download the `AAP.m4v` HD movie from the [Internet Archive](https://archive.org/details/Wildlife-filming) and and save it in the project directory.
+1. Download the `Wildlife.wmv` HD movie from the [Internet Archive](https://archive.org/download/WildlifeHd/Wildlife.wmv) and save it in the project directory.

-2. Run the application in Visual Studio.
+2. Run the application in Visual Studio Code.
 Wait a few seconds for the Transcoder to finish.
-The converted file `AAP.mp4` will be in the project directory.
+The converted file `Wildlife.mp4` will be in the project directory.

 ## Troubleshooting

-* You may get a `'DllNotFoundException' exception: Unable to load DLL 'libAVBlocks.dylib': The specified module could not be found.` To fix that, copy the file `libAVBlocks.dylib` to the project directory.
+* You may get a `'DllNotFoundException' exception: Unable to load DLL 'AVBlocks64.dll': The specified module could not be found.` To fix that, copy the file `AVBlocks64.dll` to the project directory.

-* `Transcoder.Open` may fail if there is already a file `AAP.mp4` in the project directory.
-Delete `AAP.mp4` to solve that.
+* `Transcoder.Open` may fail if there is already a file `Wildlife.mp4` in the project directory.
+Delete `Wildlife.mp4` to solve that.